 One example is a staffing decision we made a few years ago.
-When the OCPD was a two person office, demand for counseling appointments was up, as was the demand for programs, and we had the chance to grow.
-We were doing about 40 programs as year, and realized that if we invested in an event planner (rather than another counselor), we could probably boost our programming numbers significantly.
+When the OCPD was a two-person office, demand for counseling appointments was up, as was the demand for programs, and we had the chance to grow.
+We were doing about 40 programs a year and realized that if we invested in an event planner (rather than another counselor), we could probably boost our programming numbers significantly.

 It took a while to convince the powers that be, but ultimately we invested in an event planner.
 She doesn’t just handle our event logistics, she’s the keeper of institutional knowledge of the administrative tasks needed to pull off our programs.
 She knows the small details; the difference in accounting processes to pay a staff person an honorarium vs. an external speaker; which rooms you could have food in, vs. those you can’t; and handles the day of set up/break down, freeing the programming staff to connect with students.